-2. The UPF event consumer triggers the UPF discovery to NRF by Nnrf_NFDiscovery_Request providing the UE IP address, and optional DNN, S-NSSAI, DNAI, etc.

-3. The NRF provides Nnrf_NFDiscovery_Response that may refer to an UPF.

-4. If the subscribed UPF events allows to directly subscribe to UPF (as defined in clause 5.8.2.17 of TS 23.501 [2]), the UPF event consumer (e.g. NWDAF) triggers the Nupf_EventExposure_Subscribe to the discovered UPF, and the Target of Event Reporting contains a single UE.
-The consumer may include a relocation reporting indication, which indicates how to handle the data collected by the source UPF when UPF changes.
-The consumer may include an indication to receive subscription termination indication.
+2. The UPF event consumer (e.g. NWDAF) triggers the Nupf_EventExposure_Subscribe to the discovered UPF, and the Target of Event Reporting contains a single UE.
+The consumer may include a Subscription termination reporting indication, which indicates to receive subscription termination notification when the N4 session of the UPF is released (e.g., due to UPF relocation or PDU session release).

-5. The UPF invokes Nupf_EventExposure_Notify service operation directly to the UPF event consumer (e.g. NWDAF).
+3. The UPF invokes Nupf_EventExposure_Notify service operation directly to the UPF event consumer (e.g. NWDAF).

-6. When the PFCP session corresponding to the UE is released, e.g. due to UPF relocation, the UPF determines that the subscription to the UPF event has been terminated.
+4. When the N4 session corresponding to the UE is released,, the UPF determines that the subscription to the UPF event has been terminated.

-7. If step 6 took place, the UPF sends the notification to the UPF event consumer by invoking Nupf_EventExposure_Notify service operation, which includes a subscription termination indication to indicate that the subscription to the UPF event has been terminated, and may also include a cause code indicating the reason for subscription termination, e.g. PFCP session release.
-The UPF may report to the consumer any data that has been collected but not sent to the consumer yet based on the relocation reporting indication.
+5. If step 2 included Subscription termination reporting indication, the UPF sends the notification to the UPF event consumer by invoking Nupf_EventExposure_Notify service operation, which includes a subscription termination indication to notify that the subscription to the UPF event has been terminated, and optionally include a cause code specifying the reason for subscription termination, e.g. UPF relocation or PDU session release.
+The UPF may report to the consumer any data that has been collected but not sent to the consumer yet.

-Editor's note: When the UPF changes, whether the UPF sends the data that has been collected but not sent to the consumer yet is based on the relocation reporting indication from consumer is FFS.
+6. New N4 session corresponding to the UE is established to the Target UPF.

+7.The UPF event consumer (e.g., NWDAF) may re-subscribe to UPF event to the target UPF as in the steps 1-3.

 * * * Next Change * * *

 5.2.8.3.3 Nsmf_EventExposure_Subscribe service operation